The best mystery writing prompts

 - How to Develop Characters (free course) — The key to a great mystery is not just a great hero.
 You’re going to need an entire cast of interesting characters, to keep readers guessing and give them a reason to be invested in the events they’re witnessing.
 This requires a lot of work, which is why you’ll want to dedicate plenty of time to character development.

 Ready to start writing?
-Check out Reedsy’s weekly short story contest, for the chance of winning $250!
+Check out Reedsy’s weekly short story contest, for the chance of winning $250, plus potential publication in our literary magazine, Prompted!
 You can also check out our list of writing contests or our directory of literary magazines for more opportunities to submit your story.